 Already settled in the Bronze Age, a slightly more recent claim to fame is that the more Pezsgő (Hungarian sparkling wine made using Champagne techniques) is produced here than anywhere else in the region.
 So, bubbles all around!

-“All Saints’ Merriment” (HU: Mindszent Havi Mulatság) open wineries on the second Saturday on October where, as well as wine tastings, guests can enjoy tasting the great foods (some baked in the wood-fired ovens), live music (jazz, pop, rock, blues, funky, acoustic guitar, traditional folk), handcrafts, photo and art exhibitions, and performances.
+“All Saints’ Merriment” (HU: Mindszent Havi Mulatság) open wineries (usually) on the second Saturday on October where, as well as wine tastings, guests can enjoy tasting the great foods (some baked in the wood-fired ovens), live music (jazz, pop, rock, blues, funky, acoustic guitar, traditional folk), handcrafts, photo and art exhibitions, and performances.
 And the dance house in the evening is a great opportunity to see how folk dance lives strongly in this community as people of all ages dance till they drop.

 Discover the Tokaj wine vinegar factory and its museum.